Marc Henneaux

-Marc, Baron Henneaux is a Belgian theoretical physicist and professor at the Université Libre de Bruxelles (ULB) who was born in Brussels on 5 March 1955.
+Marc, Baron Henneaux is a Belgian theoretical physicist and professor at the Universite libre de Bruxelles (ULB) who was born in Brussels on 5 March 1955.

 Education and career

 Henneaux studied physics at ULB and received his doctoral degree in 1980 under the supervision of Jules Géhéniau.
 He was a visiting fellow at Princeton University for the academic year 1978-1979 where a long-term collaboration with Claudio Bunster was initiated.
 He was then postdoctoral research associate and lecturer at the University of Texas at Austin from 1981 to 1984, to continue working with Claudio Bunster.
 From there, he held a research position at the Belgian Science foundation (FNRS) until 1992, after which he was appointed Associate Professor at the University of Brussels (1993-1996).

 He is currently Full Professor at the University of Brussels since October 1996.
 He also serves as Director of the International Solvay Institutes for Physics and Chemistry, founded by Ernest Solvay since January 2004.
 In 2017, Henneaux was appointed Professor at the Collège de France where he holds the Chair "Champs, Cordes et Gravité".